jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-2/index.md

 There it is on row 74.
 Browsers tend to discover `<img>`s really early, and their downloads can start before the CSS is ready.
 So, it probably isn't a regular `<img>`.
 If it was a CSS background, I'd still expect the download to start much earlier, but after the CSS.

-The telltale sign is row 72, which is the JavaScript.
+The telltale sign is row 72, which is the late-loading JavaScript I covered earlier.
 The image only starts downloading once the JavaScript has finished downloading, which suggests the download of the image is dependant on the JavaScript.
 Although, we don't have to guess, because Chrome DevTools can tell us:

 <figure class="full-figure max-figure">
 <img style="width: 100%; height: auto" width="864" height="144" alt="" decoding="async" loading="lazy" src="asset-url:./img-fetch.png">
 </figure>

-And there we go, the 'Initiator' column confirms the image loading was triggered by the late-loading JavaScript.
+And there we go, the 'initiator' column confirms the image loading was triggered by the late-loading JavaScript.
 Taking a look at the source:

 ```html
 <img